ezakto/statiq/test/src/articles/sub2.md

-{ "title": "Subfolder 2 :D" };
+{ "title": "Subfolder 2 :D", "ext": ".htm" };

-This is another subfolder document.
+This is another subfolder document, with a different extension.